-We stock a large range of both antique and collectible china, silver, pictures, furniture, jewelry and interesting small collectors pieces.
+We stock a large range of both antique and collectible china, silver, pictures, furniture, jewelery and interesting small collectors pieces.

-We are happy to give advice weather your looking for yourself or as a gift, and answer any questions you may have.
+We are happy to give advice whether you're looking for yourself, or as a gift, and answer any questions you may have.

 Below is a small collection of items currently available in the shop.
 If you are interested or have any questions about any of them, Please contact us on.